jsmarier-courses/project-1-Tseliosvasi/submission-message-soumission.md

 13. copied all the declarations from the first img
 14. scaled it down a little so it did not take up so much space (0.8)
 15. Adjusted the height and width settings for the spotify podcast picture
+16. Added a ruleset for the captions of the pictures